matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 sudo systemctl enable mosquitto
 ```

-using the command `systemctl` we can start/stop/restart the services on Linux machine.
+using the command `systemctl` we can start/stop/restart the services on a Linux machine.
 And we can also start automatically a service on boot if we write `sudo systemctl enable <SERVICE>`.
 So we need to create a service for our pm-sensor program.

 Luckily it's very easy: the custom services are stored in the folder `/etc/systemd/system`.
 So we can add the new service if we add the file called `pm-sensor.service` in that folder.
 The content of that file is the following